francocalvo/blog-notes/content/it-notes/AWS/section-21.md

 use of other languages like Rust.
 It also has some Lambda Container Images, which need to implement the Lambda Runtime API, with ECS/Fargate as preferred.

+For example, a good use would be a CRON job, that would waste a lot of resources while it's doing nothing.
+You could use a *CloudWatch EventBridge* to trigger an AWS Lambda Function every our to perform a task.

+# TODO: Complete section